silasjimmy/Tooth-Decay-Detection/README.md

-# Tooth-Decay-Detection
+# Tooth Decay Detection

-A deep learning model to detect cavities in teeth
+An image classification model to classify demineralized and healthy teeth.